Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Proof of the main results

-The exponential tightness proven in Lemma \ref{expotight} allows one to pass from a weak formulation as in \eqref{weakLDP1}, \eqref{weakLDP2} i.e. a large deviation inequality around a fixed $\bPst$ to any subset $A \subset \probas(\Sigma \times \config)$.
-We then get
+\textit{Step 2.} \textbf{Strong large deviation principle.} Exponential tightness of $\bPgot_{N, \beta}$ is an easy consequence of the fact that the total number of points in $N^{1/{\d}}\Sigma$ is bounded by $N$.
+It allows one to pass from a weak LDP as in \eqref{weakLDP1}, \eqref{weakLDP2} to a strong large deviation inequality: for any $A \subset \probas(\Sigma \times \config)$, we get